-- Development proposals for new dwellings must provide internal space standards that meet or exceed those set out in "Technical Housing Standards nationally described space standard" [Part 2, 1.2] published by the Department for Communities and Local Government, dated March 2015 or the latest revision available at the date of the Planning Application - Proposals for new residential units (including those created by the change of use, development or sub-division of existing buildings), will be expected to have access to private amenity space of at least the amount specified in Table 4.3-1.
-Private amenity space can include a private garden, roof garden, balcony or ground level patio/defensible space and shared (communal) amenity areas.
-External private amenity or communal space does not include car parking or turning areas.
-Flexibility will be allowed where the proposal relates to a building in a Conservation Area or to a Listed Building. - Residential proposals will be expected to maintain the separation distances specified in Table 8.1 of the Borough Wide Design Guide [Part 2, 2.20] - Private and communal external amenity space should meet the following criteria: - be functional and safe - easily accessible from living areas - orientated to maximize use of sunlight and shade - take account of the context of the development, including the character of the surrounding area - Development proposals for specialist residential accommodation, including care homes, nursing homes and other non-custodial institutions, should ensure sufficient private and public external amenity space to accommodate the recreational and other needs of residents, visitors or employees.
+- Development proposals for new dwellings must provide internal space standards that meet or exceed those set out in "Technical Housing Standards - nationally described space standard" [Part 2, 1.2] published by the Department for Communities and Local Government, dated March 2015 or the latest revision available at the date of the Planning Application - Proposals for new residential units (including those created by the change of use, development or sub-division of existing buildings), will be expected to have access to private amenity space of at least the amount specified in Table 4.3-1.
+Private amenity space can include a contiguous garden, balcony or ground level patio/defensible space.
+Communal amenity areas can include ground level or roof gardens and podiums.
+Private or communal amenity space does not include car parking or turning areas.
+Flexibility will be allowed where the proposal relates to a building in a Conservation Area or to a Listed Building. - Residential proposals will be expected to maintain the separation distances specified in Table 8.1 of the Borough Wide Design Guide [Part 2, 2.20] - Private and communal external amenity space should meet the following criteria: - be functional and safe - easily accessible from living areas - orientated to maximize use of sunlight and shade - take account of the context of the development, including the character of the surrounding area - Development proposals for specialist residential accommodation, including care homes, nursing homes and other non-custodial institutions, should ensure sufficient private and public external amenity space to accommodate the recreational and other needs of residents, visitors and employees.